Ayurvedic Dry Brushing

 I was astonished—and relieved.

-To this day, it remains one of my most cherished daily rituals for feeling lighter, clearer, and more connected to my body.
+To this day, it remains one of my most cherished morning rituals—simple, quick, and wildly effective.

 Why Try Dry Brushing?